BN-M/Api/README.md

 token=mytoken&funcname=rcon password 123
 ```

-<h4>In about 5 seconds on sa-mp server, the password will be set to 123 via RCON command</h4>
+<p>In about 5 seconds on sa-mp server, the password will be set to 123 via RCON command</p>

 <p><strong>Note:</strong> The method doesn`t need the rcon password because is called natively from the sa-mp server (FS)</p>